DFiantHDL/DFHDL/docs/intro/first-look/index.md

     --8<-- "examples/first-look/src/test/resources/SMA_DS/verilog2001/SMA_DS.v"
     ```
 <p align="center">
-  <b>Fig. 3b: A DFiant implementation of SMA_DS as a toplevel design and the generated VHDL/Verilog files</b><br>
+  <b>Fig. 3b: A DFHDL implementation of SMA_DS as a toplevel design and the generated VHDL/Verilog files</b><br>
 </p>
 ??? dfiant "SMA_DS.scala observations"
 	* **Line 4**: The SMA forumla defines the history of `x` is at the start of the system (all values are considered to be `0`).
 We apply this information by initializing the `x` history via `init 0`.
 	* **Lines 6-7**: Accessing the history of `x` is done via `.prev(_step_)`, where `_step_` is a constant positive integer that defines the number of steps into history we require to retrieve the proper value.
 	* **Lines 6-8**: To avoid overflow we chose the `+^` carry-addition operator, meaning that `s0` and `s2` are 17-bit wide, and `sum` is 18-bit wide.
 	* **Line 9**: The `sum/4` division result keeps the LHS 18-bit width.
 To assign this value to the output `y` which is 16-bit wide, we must resize it first, via `.resize`.
-DFiant has strong bit-accurate type-safety, and it does not allow assigning a wider value to a narrower value without explicit resizing.
+DFHDL has strong bit-accurate type-safety, and it does not allow assigning a wider value to a narrower value without explicit resizing.
 In the following animated figure we show what happens if we did not resize the value.
 	![SMA_DS_error](SMA_DS_error.gif)<br/>
-	The Scala presentation compiler is able to interact with the editor and a custom message is presented due to the DFiant type-safe checks.
+	The Scala presentation compiler is able to interact with the editor and a custom message is presented due to the DFHDL type-safe checks.
 	* The various dataflow type inference and operator safety rules are discussed at the [type-system section](/user-guide/type-system).
 	* For more information on state and initialization access the [this section](/user-guide/state).